kotcrab/ghidra-allegrex/README.md

 Modelling the VFPU in Sleigh was pretty tricky due to how the same registers get different names depending on the instruction.
 There are few instructions I couldn't get quite right:
 - Only disassembly is possible with current implementation, decompiler won't be implemented.
-- All VFPU memory load and stores (`lv.s`, `lv.q`, `lvl.q` etc.): name of VFPU register is not shown, only register number is visible.
-This is because the VFPU register id is not continuous bitrange in the instruction.
-Additionally the memory offset should be signed short but Ghidra shows it as unsigned value.
 - First operand of `vpfxs`, `vpfxt` and `vpfxd` won't be decoded, requires too complex logic.
 - Last operand of `vrot.s`, `vrot.p`, `vrot.t` and `vrot.q` won't be decoded, requires too complex logic.
-- Second operand of `vfim.s` will be shown as integer, should be float.
+- Second operand of `vfim.s` will be shown as integer, should be shown as float.
 Sleigh does not support float tokens.

 ### Building